TomTolk/Airpolution/README.md

 # Airpolution
-The ait polution Projekt for the WWU
+The air polution Projekt for the WWU